-While phishing scams come in many forms, the most common scenario occurs when a client uses a search engine to search the word “Kraken”, clicks on the first link they see and unknowingly enters their sign-in credentials into a fraudulent site pretending to be the actual Kraken website.
-These sites will often look almost identical to the official Kraken site, the most telling difference being that the URL (website address) is noticeably different from the official URL, www.kraken.com/sign-in.
+While phishing scams come in many forms, the most common scenario occurs when a client uses a search engine to search the word “Kraken”, clicks on the first link they see and unknowingly enters their sign-in credentials into a fraudulent site imitating the real Kraken website.
+These sites will often look almost identical to the official Kraken site, with the most telling difference being that the website address is noticeably different from the official URL, which is https://www.kraken.com/sign-in.

 These links are malicious and will request that you enter your username and password or, in the case of a wallet, your 12 or 24 word seed phrase.
-Any information that you input will be recorded, sent to scammers, and be used against you to gain access to your accounts and steal your crypto.
+Any information that you enter will be recorded, sent to the scammers and be used against you to gain access to your accounts and steal your cryptocurrency.